How to Integrate an Exercise Schedule Into Your Daily Routine

 Setting SMART goals

 Nobody expects to walk into the gym and bench Olympic-level weight, nor does anyone expect to complete a marathon on your first run.
-Developing smart, attainable, measurable, realistic, and time-bound goals help keep yourself motivated, accountable, and consistently improve as you work towards a healthy lifestyle.
+Developing smart, attainable, measurable, realistic, and time-bound goals helps keep yourself motivated, accountable, and consistently improve as you work towards a healthy lifestyle.
 If you’re reading this, you’ve already taken the first step!

 Fine-tuning your fitness level